 Rocky Mountain Quiet Crank Winch System

 As before mentioned in this review, the quiet crank winch system reduces cocking effort by 90%.
 It has a quiet-clutch design with a no-slip brake, can be easily installed or removed in seconds and it features an anti-torque mounting shaft.
-Again, it is not a high-quality piece of equipment but it will work fine, you can buy one on Amazon.
+Again, it is not a high-quality piece of equipment but it will work fine.

 Storage and Transportation